NanboLi/MulMON/README.md

 ## Requirements
 **Hardware**:
 * GPU.
 Currently this code can only be run on GPU devices, however, we will consider adding a demo code that only uses CPU in the future.
 * Disk space: we do NOT have any hard requirement for the disk space, this is totally data-dependent.
-To use all the datasets we provide, you will need >=10GB disk space to use this code.
-However, you don't need to use all of them, see [Data](#data) section for more details.
+To use all the datasets we provide, you will need ~=9GB disk space.
+However, it is not necessary to use all of our datasets (or even our datasets), see [Data](#data) section for more details.

 **Python Environement**: